Introducing Edgio Applications v7Find out what's new.

 The Security dashboard contains the following components:

-By default, a single line on the graph represents all events.
-Alternatively, categorize events by selecting the desired categorization criteria from the option that appears directly above the graph.
-A line will be drawn on the chart for each unique value.
-For example, if you select Profile Type and requests were screened by production and audit rules, then the graph will contain a line for audit and another one for production.
+For example, if you select Top Profile Type and requests were screened by production and audit rules, then the graph will contain a line for audit and another one for production.

 The following information is displayed for each category: